 This shift in power spurred the ascension of Roman clerics to the top of the natural-solutions pyramid.
 Their most lucrative botanical, balsam, was heralded for its varied uses.
 Rome also became famous for its bathhouses, which used aromatic botanicals such as bay laurel, pine, fir, and juniper.
 These plants and their extracted essential oils were also used in massages or other therapeutic practices.
 When baths were not available, ancient Romans used scented olive oils to clean their bodies, applying them to the skin and then scraping them off with an instrument called a strigil.

 One of the most enduring records of essential oil use during the Roman Empire is the New Testament.
-Israelites used essential oils such as frankincense, cedar wood, hyssop, fir, and spikenard to elevate spiritual communion.
+Israelites used essential oils such as frankincense, cedar wood, hyssop, and fir, to elevate spiritual communion.
 The most famous example of the value that essential oils had in Israelite culture is in the telling of the birth of Jesus, to whom gifts were given of gold, frankincense, and myrrh.

 The Egyptian and Roman empires may have declined, but ancient healers’ wisdom continued to spread.
 Renowned writers from the Middle East such as Persian polymath Ibn Sīnā (980–1037 A.D.) and Islamic botanist and physician Ibn al-Baitair (1197–1248 A.D.) promoted the use of herbs and essential oils.
 In 12th-century Germany, Saint Hildegard of Bingen used herbs and oils in her practice and gave valuable insight into medieval medicine with her works, including Physica, a 200-chapter chronicling of plants and their uses.*